Gbkng/elf-link-exploration/README.md

 gcc -shared -fPIC -o build-2/libstatic.so -Wl,--whole-archive build-2/libstatic.a -Wl,--no-whole-archive
 ```

-Build dynamic lib depending on the dynamic version of the initial static library
+Build dynamic library depending on the dynamic version of the initial static library

 ```
 gcc \